Magnesium: Other

-Useful compounds
+Compounds

 Magnesium compounds, primarily magnesium oxide (MgO), are used as a refractory material in furnace linings for producing iron, steel, nonferrous metals, glass, and cement.
 Magnesium oxide and other magnesium compounds are also used in the agricultural, chemical, and construction industries.
 Magnesium oxide from calcination is used as an electrical insulator in fire-resistant cables.

-Magnesium hydride is under investigation as a way to store hydrogen.

-Magnesium reacted with an alkyl halide gives a Grignard reagent, which is a very useful tool for preparing alcohols.
+Magnesium reacts with haloalkanes to give Grignard reagents, which are used for a wide variety of organic reactions forming carbon–carbon bonds.

 Magnesium salts are included in various foods, fertilizers (magnesium is a component of chlorophyll), and microbe culture media.

 Magnesium sulfite is used in the manufacture of paper (sulfite process).

 Magnesium phosphate is used to fireproof wood used in construction.

 Magnesium hexafluorosilicate is used for moth-proofing textiles.

 Biological roles

 Mechanism of action

 The important interaction between phosphate and magnesium ions makes magnesium essential to the basic nucleic acid chemistry of all cells of all known living organisms.
 More than 300 enzymes require magnesium ions for their catalytic action, including all enzymes using or synthesizing ATP and those that use other nucleotides to synthesize DNA and RNA.
 The ATP molecule is normally found in a chelate with a magnesium ion.